duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

     laptop $ docker-compose build
     laptop $ docker-compose up

-Next, see the output of your terminal after running `docker-compose up`, find the line that says `http://127.0.0.1:8888/?token={SOME_LONG_TOKEN}` and open it in your browser, this should bring you to a Jupyter notebook homepage.
+Next, see the output of our terminal after running `docker-compose up`, find the line that says `http://127.0.0.1:8888/?token={SOME_LONG_TOKEN}` and open it in your browser, this should bring us to a Jupyter notebook homepage.
 Click on a dropdown that says "New" on the top-right corner, and click on "Terminal".
 This will open a terminal in a new tab.
-Go to the terminal that you just created, and run the following
+Go to the terminal that we just created, and run the following

     laptop-container $ source /opt/ros/melodic/setup.bash
     laptop-container $ catkin build --workspace catkin_ws